 More about Malta

-The Republic of Malta consists of three islands, situated just 80 kilometers off the southern coast of Sicily, Italy, in the centre of the Mediterranean sea.
-The climate is typically Mediterranean with scare rainfall between March and October.
-The population is just under 400,000 and the official languages are English and Maltese, though Italian is widely spoken.
+The Republic of Malta consists of three islands, situated just 80 kilometers off the southern coast of Sicily, Italy in the center of the Mediterranean Sea.
+The climate is typically Mediterranean, with sparse rainfall between March and October.
+The population is over 400,000 and the official languages are English and Maltese, though Italian is widely spoken.

-Malta became independent from Britain in 1964 and is a Republic since 1973.
+Malta became independent from Britain in 1964 and has been a republic since 1973.
 It is a democratic country with respect for the rule of law.
-Malta is a member of the major international organizations including the United Nations and the Council of Europe, the International Monetary Fund and is a member of the European Union as well as the Eurozone and the Schengen Area.
+Malta is a member of the major international organizations including the Council of Europe, the International Monetary Fund, the United Nations, the European Union, the Eurozone, and Europe’s Schengen Area.

 Living in Malta